lavanack/laurentvanacker.com/Azure/Desired State Configuration/Azure Machine Configuration/Windows/General/readme.md

 ### Step 2: Install Prerequisites on VM

-1. Copy the 'Azure Machine Configuration' folder to the Azure VM
+1. The 'Azure Machine Configuration' folder is already copied on  the Azure VM on the System drive
-2. Navigate to the 'Windows' subfolder
+2. Navigate to the 'C:\Azure Machine Configuration\Windows\General' subfolder
 3. Run the prerequisites script:

 ```powershell